alan-turing-institute/jbc-turing-rss-nowcasting/README.md

 ## Data

 The data consists of daily snapshots of COVID-19 positive test counts as reported on the [coronavirus dashboard](https://coronavirus.data.gov.uk).
 The snapshots are from October to December 2020 and stored as timestamped csv files.
-A full archive from which we obtained the files is maintained [here](https://github.com/theosanderson/covid_uk_data_timestamped).
+The files comes from an archive maintained [here](https://github.com/theosanderson/covid_uk_data_timestamped).